 It's time the Californian EV got a new look.

-As groundbreaking as it was – and arguably still is – Tesla has come a long way since introducing the Model S way back in 2012.
+As groundbreaking as it was - and arguably still is - Tesla has come a long way since introducing the Model S way back in 2012.
 In terms of technology, of course, but also in terms of design.
-So we think it's high time that Tesla redesign its flagship model, and we think this independent design looks pretty spot-on.
+So we think it's high time that new Tesla redesign its flagship model, and we think this independent design looks pretty spot-on.

 It's the work of one Emre Husmen, a budding designer from Turkey who shared his work on Behance, evidently shares our thoughts on the current Model S, and thinks its successor could use an extra dose of adrenaline.